DeadBranches/firefox-custom-toolbar-icons/README.md

 Firefox includes no way to customize bookmark toolbar icons nor label.
 This css allows you to define icons to use, or to hide/change labels.

 ### Usage
-The contents of this repo must be located in a directory named `chrome` with the local user profile on Linux, macOS, or Windows.
+The contents of this repo must be placed inside a `chrome` directory within the Firefox root user profile.
+This works on any of Linux, macOS, or Windows.

 ### Installation
-1. Locate the active profile local directory from `about:profiles`
+1. Locate the active profile's root directory from `about:profiles`
-2. Clone this repository into the chrome subfolder of your local profile directory
+2. Clone this repository into a subdirectory named `chrome`.
    ```
-   mkdir -p <local-profile-directory>/chrome
+   mkdir -p <root-profile-directory>/chrome
-   git clone git@github.com:DeadBranches/firefox-custom-toolbar-icons.git <local-profile-directory>/chrome
+   git clone git@github.com:DeadBranches/firefox-custom-toolbar-icons.git <root-profile-directory>/chrome
    ```

 #### Thanks to